Kickstart Your Savings with these Simple Money Saving Challenges

 Sign up with Ibotta (up to $20 FREE)

-Most people don’t know that they could earn cash back each time they buy groceries using this free app.
-If you love mailer couponing, then you’d love Ibotta because it is the digital version of it.
+Most people don’t know that they can earn cash back each time they buy groceries using this free app.
+If you love mailer couponing, then you’ll love Ibotta because it is the digital version of it.
 It’s so easy to use–simply scan your grocery receipts using the app, and you’ll earn cash back from your purchases.

 I use Ibotta every week, and it has paid me over $1000 for buying groceries I would buy anyway.
 It’s free money you can use to complete your money-saving challenges!